yushan87/RESOLVEWebIDE-v5/README.md

 translated to Java and run on the JVM.

 ## Authors and major contributors

 The creation and continual evolution of the RESOLVE language is owed to an ongoing joint effort between Clemson University, The Ohio State University, and countless educators and researchers from a variety of [other](https://www.cs.clemson.edu/resolve/about.html) institutions.

-Developers of this particular test/working-iteration of the RESOLVE compiler
+Developers of this particular test/working-iteration of the RESOLVE WebIDE
 include:

 * [RESOLVE Software Research Group (RSRG)](https://www.cs.clemson.edu/resolve/) - School of Computing, Clemson University

 ## Copyright and license

-Copyright © 2017, [RESOLVE Software Research Group (RSRG)](https://www.cs.clemson.edu/resolve/).
+Copyright © 2018, [RESOLVE Software Research Group (RSRG)](https://www.cs.clemson.edu/resolve/).
 All rights reserved.
 The use and distribution terms for this software are covered by the BSD 3-clause license which can be found in the file `LICENSE.txt` at the root of this repository.
 By using this software in any fashion, you are agreeing to be bound by the terms